-You can find out your what your CRSid (and hence your email) will be before you arrive from the Computing Service.
+You can find out what your CRSid (and hence your email) will be before you arrive from the Computing Service.

 Q: What is my University Card?

-A: Your University Card is used student identification throughout Cambridge.
+A: Your University Card is used as student identification throughout Cambridge.
 In College it is used as a swipe card when you go to Hall to pay for food; to get books out of the Churchill College library, or to gain entry to the post room, library, squash courts, Music Centre and various other locations.
-The College computer system updates regularly, updates are downloaded automatically when you open a door, but if you’ve not used your card in the last month you shall need to use the updater it in the Porters’ Lodge.
+The College computer system updates regularly, updates are downloaded automatically when you open a door, but if you’ve not used your card in the last month you may need to use the updater in the Porters’ Lodge.
 When you sign keys out from the Porters (for a room in College, the Bar, one of the equipment cupboards, etc.), you shall need to leave your card.

 The University Card is also used as student ID for discounts at various shops, and may give you access to your Department.